sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 FWD50 looked very different this year.
 From Nov 3-9, attendees and presenters joined the conference virtually, trading the magnificent [Pavillon Aberdeen](https://ottawa.ca/en/lansdowne#h3) for their couches and home offices.
-The virtual platform used to recreate the level of energy found in person was [Grip](https://grip.events/), which provided agenda information and the ability for the users to build up their schedule and setup impromptu networking opportunities to maximize their time during the four-day conference.
+The virtual platform used to recreate the level of energy found in-person was [Grip](https://grip.events/), which provided agenda information and the ability for the users to build up their schedule and setup impromptu networking opportunities to maximize their time during the four-day conference.

-Each session had a [Vimeo](https://vimeo.com) channel where folks could watch the video with closed captioning and workshops used dedicated [Zoom](https://zoom.us/) rooms to provide interactives features to the participants.
+Each session had a [Vimeo](https://vimeo.com) channel where folks could watch the video with closed captioning and workshops used dedicated [Zoom](https://zoom.us/) rooms to provide interactive features to the participants.

 On the side of each session display, a text chat feature allowed participants to share information with each other and ask questions to the presenters, which opened up really interesting discussions and further improved networking opportunities.